Ericson2314/rust-papers/README.md

 [Just like with `LifetimeEnd`, it might be nice to use a strict outlives relation here, but we don't have it at our disposal.
 Thankfully not using strict outlives won't create any soundness problems but rather simply delay the catching of errors.]

-Outlives for `BorrowedMut` retains a shred of contravariance in that it outlives its parameter (and must do so far reasons explained above).
+Outlives for `BorrowedMut` retains a shred of contravariance in that it outlives its parameter (and must do so for reasons explained above).
 Hopefully this doesn't cause any problems.
 ```
 OutlivesBorrowedMut: